 Arx Fatalis made by Arkane Studios, is a first person Western RPG that was intended as a Spiritual Successor to the Ultima Underworld series, and has become somewhat of a Cult Classic.Your character wakes up in a prison with amnesia, and soon finds out (unless you watched the intro, in which case, you already know) he is in a world where the sun has burned out and various different races (through a rare moment of cooperation) have been forced to move into underground Dwarven tunnels and rebuild.
 After escaping, the Human player character heads for the now-underground Human Kingdom of Arx Fatalis in hope of finding his purpose.The gameplay itself is very free-roaming after the initial tutorial sections, and many sections can be solved in different ways depending on the specialty skills the player has chosen.
 A notable feature is the magic system, which requires the player to cast spells by making various mouse gestures.

-All Just a Dream: The most frightening scene in a game involves Alia and Am Shaegar sitting on the bed (possibly after a sexual intercourse).
+All Just a Dream: The most frightening scene in the game involves Alia and Am Shaegar sitting on the bed (possibly after a sexual intercourse).
 Camera cuts to Alia's face, which suddenly transforms into ghoul-like creature from the crypt.
 The next second the scene repeats itsels, but without her transformation.